pierreroth64/pyzigbee/README.md

     PYTHONPATH=. nosetests

-Refer to nosetests documentation for more information
+Please, refer to nosetests documentation for more information

 Documentation
 -------------

 Full documentation is built with sphinx:

-    cd docs
-    PYTHONPATH=.. make html
+    cd docs && PYTHONPATH=.. make html